No passwords, No popups, No AI, No cost:

 February 10, 2012

 A. Hi, Mitesh.
-It isn't clear to me whether you are speaking of tri-cationic Zn-Ni-Mn as three-in-one, or whether you mean an iron phosphate process that does cleaning/activating/phosphating in one tank and is sometimes called three-in-one.
+Sorry, but it isn't clear to me whether you are referring tri-cationic Zn-Ni-Mn as three-in-one, or whether you mean an iron phosphate process that does cleaning/activating/phosphating in a single tank and is often called three-in-one.

-But in either case, nobody is going to blow their trade secrets and tell you the exact formulation of their proprietary process.
-You might as well ask for the exact formulation of Coca-Cola, or the shop drawings for a Lexus.
+But in either case, nobody will blow their trade secrets and tell you the "exact formulation" of their proprietary process.
+You might as well ask for the shop drawings for a Lexus :-)

-But, as mentioned, what formulators usually do is obtain copies of all the patents in that area (which is much easier these days than in the past, since they are all on line) and formulate to the expired ones.
-Naturally, you must also have on hand the books that explain phosphatizing in detail.
+But, most formulators obtain copies of all the patents in that area (which is much easier these days than in the past, since they are all on line), and formulate to the preferred embodiment of expired ones.
+You should also have on hand the books that explain phosphatizing in detail.
 Good luck.

 Regards,